wfdb/wfdb-spec/spec/HEADERS.md

     (offset binary) ADC usually produces a non-zero value in the middle of its range.
 Together with the ADC resolution, the contents of this field can be used to determine the range of possible sample values.
-If this field is missing, a value of zero is assumed.
+  - If this field is missing, it is interpreted to be 0.
   - This field can be present only if the ADC resolution is also present.
 It is separated from the previous field by whitespace.
-- Initial value [optional]:
+- **Initial value** [optional]:
   - Specifies the value of the first sample in the signal, but is used only if the signal is stored in difference format.
-If this field is missing, a value equal to the ADC zero is assumed.
+  - If this field is missing, it is interpreted to be equal to the ADC zero.
   - This field can be present only if the ADC zero is also present.
 - **Checksum** [optional]:
   - It is a 16-bit signed checksum of all samples in the signal.
 (Thus